 - Chamber of Commerce or industry association: use this to find competitors or some potential customers if you’re selling to businesses

 - Google: use this to discover potential competitors, look for newspaper or magazine articles about trends, and find your industry association

 - Social media: use this to find what is trending and what people are interested in, to find and talk to like-minded communities, and to check out the competition

 With market research, you won’t find all of the answers you need in one day so when you set out to find information keep that in mind.
 Take things one step at a time.
 Write your questions down and start with an online search to find an answer.
-If you don’t come across anything or need some extra help or guidance, reach out to us at Business Link.
+If you don’t come across anything or need some extra help or guidance, reach out to us at Business Link and access our secondary market research service.
 We have a team of experts and some databases that can help to gather the information you need.